 The Old Harbour is a peek into the past as it’s the oldest harbour in Rotterdam with historic boats.
 I like the houseboats and the small wharf Koningspoort where people repair their (historic) boats.
 While the Oude Haven is lined with lots of cafés and terraces, the Haringvliet which dates from 1590 is a more tranquil area.

-The Wijnhaven is divided into the past and present: Het Witte Huis (White House), once the highest building in Europe, still stands firmly accompanied with a row of nice semi old houses.
+The Wijnhaven is divided into the past and present: Het Witte Huis (White House), once the highest brick building in Europe, still stands firmly accompanied with a row of nice semi old houses.

 A lot of slim tall buildings like Red Apple building dominate this small piece of land on the other side of the André van der Louwbrug.
 The name has a connection with the past; apples were transported by boat here.